 The video card is the most important piece of a PC that is going to be used for gaming and the one that I’ve chosen for the build is going to allow you to play games on ultra for a long time.
-The graphics card I’ve chosen for this build is the Gigabyte 1070 8GBs Video Card.
+The graphics card I’ve chosen for this build is the EVGA Geforce GTX 1060 FTW Edition.
 If there ever was a graphics card in this price bracket that I could call future proof this would be it.

-See the Gigabyte 1070 has 8GB’s of RAM installed into it which makes this thing more than capable of anything games in the future can throw at it.
-Right now 8BG’s is complete overkill for any games out right now so this card can easily run games without even slowing down.
+The 1060 FTW has 6GB’s of RAM installed into it which makes this thing more than capable of anything games in the future can throw at it.
+Right now 6Gb’s is complete overkill for any games out right now so this card can easily run games without even slowing down.

 This card also runs quietly and you most likely won’t even hear the card unless you are playing a very graphically intense game (Which you will probably have your headphones on).
-This card can run hot, however, which is why I picked the case above due to its amazing ventilation.
+This is due to the twin fans on top that cools the card very effectively.